Updated January 10, 2021, 9:50 am.

 - The Blowing Rock– Open daily.
 Social distancing is encouraged between groups, and you’ll see some new safety measures in the gift shop.
-Indoor spaces (the gift shop and snack bar) have occupancy limits.
+Indoor spaces (the gift shop and snack bar) have occupancy limits and require masks.

 - Blowing Rock Art & History Museum– Open with masking requirements and posted capacity limits for gallery spaces.
 Hours of operation are Tuesday – Saturday 11am – 4pm.

 - Blue Ridge Parkway: Local areas are open to vehicles, and trails are available to hikers.
 Some seasonal facilities are closed at this time.
+In winter, please use the real-time closure map to check ahead for road closures.
 Park officials encourage visitors to pack out trash, avoid crowds, avoid high-risk outdoor activities, and practice Leave-No-Trace principles.
 Please see official facility closure information here when planning a trip along the Parkway.

 - Mystery Hill– Open daily.
 All attractions open with some modifications for social distancing.
 Group tour sizes limited.

 - Doc’s Rocks– Open daily with normal operations.
 Social distancing and personal safety encouraged.
 Masks required (all indoors).

 - Tweetsie Railroad- Tweetsie Christmas began the weekend of November 13!
 Masks are required for employees and guests inside the park.
 Special offer: 2020 Season Passes are also good for the 2021 season.
 More information here.

 - Sugar Mountain Resort- Open now.
 Operating with best practice guidelines from the NC Ski Areas Association’s Ski Well, Be Well guidance.
 See more about best practices here.